 |Primary Use||Calling customers and colleagues||Communication across multiple channels with customers and colleagues|

 By now, you can see that VoIP and unified communications are two powerful technologies that foster better communications.
 Still, how do the two technologies compare?
-It’s important to understand that both unified communications and VoIP solutions are paired together by many providers.
+It’s important to understand that both unified communications and VoIP software are paired together by many providers.

 For example, RingCentral has both unified communications and VoIP features in all RingCentral pricing plans.
 With their base-level offering, the Essentials Plan, you’re granted unlimited calls within the U.S. and Canada as well as team messaging and document sharing.
 The amount of unified communications features significantly expands as you navigate to higher tiers.